 How does moderation work?

-In nearly all cases, comments are approved instantly.
-The Mad In America staff will remove comments that do not contribute in the above ways.
-Individual users who repeatedly post inappropriate comments may then be placed on preemptive moderation, which is to say we will review comments from that person before they are posted.
-After being put on moderation, continued violation of the posting guidelines will result in a temporary ban from the site lasting a month or more.
+In nearly all cases, comments are approved within 24 hours.
+The Mad In America staff will remove comments that do not contribute in the above ways or violate the expectations in the posting guidelines above.
+Individual users who repeatedly post inappropriate comments may then be warned of the need to alter their behavior.
+Continued violation of the posting guidelines will result in a temporary ban from the site lasting a month or more.
 We strive to be as consistent as possible in our enforcement while acknowledging that all moderation decisions are subjective.

 MIA staff may not read every comment posted on the site.
-Reports of inappropriate comments and questions regarding moderation may be directed to Hana Valle, our moderator, via the Contact page or by pressing the report comment button.
+Reports of inappropriate comments and questions regarding moderation may be directed to our moderator, via the Contact page, or by pressing the report comment button.

 What should I do if my comment was moderated?

 We encourage thoughtful comments that move the conversation forward to be resubmitted without the personal attacks or misrepresentations that caused it to raise concern.
 You may contact the community manager if you would like to discuss why your comment was considered an attack, misrepresentation, off-topic, or otherwise uncivil.
 We never intervene based on the positions being argued.
 Please note that Mad In America only removes comments based on violation of these guidelines.
 We do not remove comments on user request, or for any other reason.